brianlow/lego-inventory/README.md

 * `set-*`: part lists for sets I have, from https://rebrickable.com

 * `dataset-447`: the 447 parts included in this dataset: https://mostwiedzy.pl/en/open-research-data/lego-bricks-for-training-classification-network,618104539639776-0

+* `parts.csv`: mostly used to find names, downloaded from https://rebrickable.com/downloads/